CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `6AlisaElls1999-06-30F `.

 - It prints `Successfully connected to the database.` and `Student record not found.`.

+- It prints `Successfully connected to the database.` and `6 Alisa Ells 1999-06-30 F` in separate lines.

 :::